GravityPDF/gravity-pdf/README.txt

 * Bug - Fixed signature rendering issue when custom signature size was being used
 * Bug - Fixed static error types in helper/install-update-manager.php file.
 * Bug - Fixed redeployment error message which wasn't showing correctly
-* Bug - Fix reployment so that it doens't redeploy template files if PDF_DEPLOY is false (won't happen this release as PDF_DEPLOY is true for 3.4.0).
+* Bug - Fix redeployment so that it doesn't redeploy template files if PDF_DEPLOY is false (won't happen this release as PDF_DEPLOY is true for 3.4.0).

 = 3.4.0 Beta 1 =